itsmesiva80/DemoProject/mobile-playback-testcases.md

     Given Audio application is playing
       And application is closed
     When Audio is playing on closed application
-      And User pauses the application from universal control And User stops the application from universal control Then the application playback is paused
+      And User pauses the application from lock screen display control And User stops the application from lock screen display control Then the application playback is paused
       And played when clicking on play
       And closes when clicking on close

   Scenario: Test Next and Previous tracks on playback
     Given Audio application is playing
       And application is closed
     When Audio is playing on closed application
-      And user clicks on Next on universal control
-      And user clicks on Previous on universal Control Then audio track is changed accordingly without going back to application
+      And user clicks on Next on lock screen display control And user clicks on Previous on lock screen display control Then audio track is changed accordingly without going back to application

     Scenario: Test Display of metadata on playback Given Audio application is playing
         And application is closed
       When Audio is playing on closed application
-        And User could see metadata on the mobile universal Control Then playback app metadata is same as metadata dispalyed on mobile universal Control
+        And User could see metadata on the mobile lock screen display control Then playback app metadata is same as metadata dispalyed on mobile lock screen display control

   *suggestion as new feature test case*
   Scenario: Test Repeat track on playback
     Given Audio application is playing
       And application is closed
     When Audio is playing on closed application
-      And user clicks on repeat on universal control Then audio track is repeated without going back to application
+      And user clicks on repeat on lock screen display control Then audio track is repeated without going back to application

   *suggestion as new feature test case*